 then an annotation is not present at run time that was present at compile time.
 For example, maybe when you compiled the code, the @Nullable annotation was available, but it was not available at run time.
-You can use JDK 8 at run time, or compile with a Java 6 or 7 compiler that will ignore the annotations in comments.
+You can use JDK 8 at run time.